ghxm/mucnoise/README.md

 # mucnoise event repository

 Create a website showcasing events, inspired by [nyc-noise.com](https://www.nyc-noise.com), based on a shared calendar (e.g. Google, Proton).
-It can be deployed on GitHub Pages (see @TODO) for an example that deploys [mucnoise.com](https://mucnoise.com).
+It can be deployed on GitHub Pages (see [this site.yml](/../github-pages/.github/workflows/site.yml) for an example using GitHub Actions) for an example that deploys [mucnoise.com](https://mucnoise.com).

 Note: This has been tested with Proton calendars only and is not guaranteed to work with other providers.